-I’d love to know what you think of this vegan banana cake!
-And any questions?
+I’d love to know what you think of this vegan banana cake.
+Any questions?
 Post them down below.
-If you make this delicious cake, snap a pic and tag us #lovingitvegan on instagram!
+We’d love you to also rate this recipe, it’s super helpful, thank you.

 Perfectly moist, light and fluffy vegan banana cake loaded with banana flavor and topped with a delicious lemon frosting.
-A simple vegan recipe with a perfect result.
+Can be made as a sheet cake or a layer cake.

 - 2 and 3/4 cups (344g) All Purpose Flour

 - 1 tsp Baking Soda

 - 1/2 tsp Salt

 - 3 Large Ripe Bananas (12.7 oz/360g peeled weight)

 - 1/4 cup (60ml) Coconut Oil

 - 1 Flax Egg (1 Tbsp Ground Flaxseed Meal with 3 Tbsp Hot Water)

 - 3 and 1/2 cups (420g) Powdered (Confectioners) Sugar